igal-abachi-dev/Helix-Save/README.md

 Helix (Snapshot Engine):
 To change one integer (e.g., Player.Gold), Helix must serialize everything, compress everything, hash everything, and rewrite the entire file.
 To read one value, it must load the entire file into RAM.
 Limit: Efficient up to ~50MB.
+Helix is perfect for files up to ~100MB max.

 ESE JetBlue / SQLite (Paged Database):
 The file is split into 4KB "Pages".